 Mid July, I went to meet Randy Sargent of Sargent’s Automotive in Snohomish WA.
 He runs a classic restoration shop specializing in Mustangs.
 Seeing as he knows a few things about where they usually have issues, he told me to go ahead and tear out the interior and then lets talk once I see what the situation is.
 This feels like a setup, and an opportunity for me to realize what I am actually getting into.
-I have to assume he has talked to enough owners to know we have to see how bad it is directly and then decide how much we want to restore it ourselves.
+I have to assume he has talked to enough owners to know we have to see how bad it is directly and then decide how much we really want to restore it.
 So my son and I spent a Saturday tearing things apart.

 The floorboards were another story.
 Remember that cowl vent leak I mentioned earlier?
 It turns out that it leaks over the pedals, then sits on the floor in the carpet and rots out from the inside.
 At some point, a previous owner tried to stabilize it with some extra sheet metal and a few rivets.
 Not awesome, but better than the holes clean through in the other foot-wells.